Tao, a French Alliage 42, was abandoned in early May of 2014 some 1200 miles southeast of Cape Cod.

 - Even if some of the details turn out to be wrong, this is such a common yacht loss scenario that learning from it, as related here, is still useful.

 One other thing.
 Nothing that follows should be taken as criticism of the skipper and crew of Tao.
 All I’m trying to do here is learn from what happened in order to make you, our readers (and Phyllis and I), safer when we go to sea.
-(This kind of analysis of a scenario, real or imagined, is a lot of what made our High Latitude Voyaging course go as well as it did.)

 With all that covering-my-ass out of the way, here are my thoughts.